 Become a Certified Nurse Aide!
-3-week program starts December 3!
+Our next program starts January 14!

 According to the American Heart Association, more than 383,000 people are treated for sudden cardiac arrest in the pre-hospital setting each year.
 Only 12% of those victims survive.
 The key to survival for any victim of sudden cardiac arrest is rapid response by bystanders and by healthcare professionals.
 You could save a life by both knowing CPR and by having an AED close at hand.

 Having an AED nearby is essential to saving the lives of those who have suffered a sudden cardiac arrest.
 Ideally, an AED should be placed such that it can be retrieved and applied to a patient within 3-5 minutes.
 When deciding how many AEDs to purchase, and where to place them, use a 3-minute response time as your guide.